wcjohnchen/database/README.md

 ## I. Introduction

 PolyADB-LR database (v3x-LR) stores information for an extended set of polyadenylation (polyA) sites found in human genome (hg38) using 3’READS+ deep sequencing.
 The polyA sites are additionally supported by long read sequencing and data generated from machine learning, and are annotated via NCBI database and by IsoQuant-assigned long reads of ENCODE and GTEx.
-This database contains 658,880 entries, 638,089 unique polyA sites, and 33,614 unique genes, and is based on ~2.3 billion 3’READS+ sequencing reads and ~600 million long reads.
-With a large-scale data collection, the database can be utilized for data mining to study the role of alternative polyadenylation in various models including human diseases.

 <br>